Which Fuji pancake lens should I choose?

 |

-Announced in June 2023, the Voigtländer Ultron 27 mm f/2 X is a compact and fully manual lens.
-It offers a focal length of 27 mm (equivalent to 40 mm in full frame) and a versatile field of view.
-The construction is entirely metal and lightweight, featuring a retro design that is pleasant and easy to handle.
+Announced in June 2023, the Voigtländer Ultron 27mm f/2 X is a compact, fully manual lens.
+It offers a 27mm focal length, equivalent to 40mm on full-frame, and a versatile field of view.
+The construction is entirely metal yet lightweight, with a pleasant retro design that is easy to handle.

-In terms of optical performance, the sharpness of the lens is outstanding, capturing micro-contrasts and exhibiting a “3D pop effect” (which is quite rare on APS-C).
-It delivers high-quality, detailed images with good control over chromatic aberrations.
-It consists of 6 elements in 4 groups, and its 10-blade diaphragm produces a natural and creamy bokeh.
+In terms of optical performance, the lens is impressively sharp, with strong micro-contrast and a distinctive “3D pop” effect, which is fairly rare on APS-C. It produces detailed, high-quality images while keeping chromatic aberrations under control.
+It consists of 6 elements in 4 groups, and its 10-blade diaphragm produces natural, creamy bokeh.

-In conclusion, its compact and lightweight design makes it a very good option for street photography, reportage, and documentary photography.
-In my opinion, even though it is neither weather-sealed nor stabilized, the Voigtländer Ultron 27 mm f/2 is an excellent alternative to autofocus lenses, such as the Fujinon XF 27 mm f/2.8.
+In conclusion, its compact, lightweight design makes it a very good option for street, reportage, and documentary photography.
+In my opinion, even though it is neither weather-sealed nor stabilized, the Voigtländer Ultron 27mm f/2 is an excellent alternative to autofocus lenses such as the Fujinon XF 27mm f/2.8.

 4 - 7artisans 10mm f/3.5 X